 Dementia refers to a group of diseases that affect cognitive function and cause an ongoing decline of brain function over a number of years.
 There is no cure for any type of dementia, but there are a number of different treatment options that may be offered to patients depending on the type of dementia they have and the stage their disease is at.

 At Dementech, we know how stressful a dementia diagnosis can be, for both the patient and their loved ones.
-Our team of dementia specialists focus on mitigating symptoms through early intervention.
+Our team of dementia specialists focus on mitigating symptoms through early intervention by conducting private dementia assessments at our leading private neurology clinic in London.
 Whilst there’s no cure, starting treatment early could help people with dementia to manage their symptoms for longer.

 In this blog, we’re going to explore six of the most commonly prescribed treatments for dementia to give you a better insight into the best treatment for early dementia and what could be available if you or someone you know is diagnosed.

 Alzheimer’s disease is the most common type of dementia, so most of the medications and treatments are centred around this specific type.
 With this in mind, here are some of the dementia treatments that are commonly offered to Alzheimer’s patients (some may also be prescribed for people with other types of dementia, such as vascular dementia).

 1. Cholinesterase inhibitors

 In your brain there is a chemical called acetylcholine.
 It is responsible for sending messages between nerve cells.
 When a person has Alzheimer’s, they produce less acetylcholine and have fewer nerve cells, meaning messages can get lost, causing dementia symptoms.
 People with Alzheimer’s also have an enzyme called acetylcholinesterase prevalent in their brain, and this can further the deterioration because it works to break down acetylcholine.